TRON-US/go-btfs/docs/config.md

 information.

 - `DisableBandwidthMetrics`
-A boolean value that when set to true, will cause ipfs to not keep track of bandwidth metrics.
+A boolean value that when set to true, will cause btfs to not keep track of bandwidth metrics.
 Disabling bandwidth metrics can lead to a slight performance improvement, as well as a reduction in memory usage.